 When perimenopause hit me like a freight train in my 40’s I struggled.
 I had always grappled with keeping weight off but never around my middle.
 It was my thighs or boobs that got my scathing scrutiny.
 My stomach was always flat.
 It seemed almost overnight that it popped out and joined the others on an expansion binge.

-I was having hot flushes at a frequency the likes of which I have not heard from any of the women I have spoken too and my mood swings were heard two streets down.
+I was having hot flashes at a frequency the likes of which I have not heard from any of the women I have spoken too and my mood swings were heard two streets down.

 I Gave Up Sugar And Grains